Early signs of hepatitis explained

 9. Jaundice (Yellowing of Skin and Eyes)

-- Yellowing of the whites of the eyes
+• Yellowing of the white part of the eyes

 10. Itchy Skin

-- May worsen over time
+• May becomes worsen over sometime

 Differences in Early Symptoms by Type